ispeters/async_scope/asyncscope.md

   |5  |7  |1  |15 |2  |
   +---+---+---+---+---+

-  Attendance: [not recorded]

-  \# of Authors: 2

-  Authors' position: 2x A

-  Outcome: No consensus for change

-  SF: We don't have any copy ctor in the whole standard library that fails by silently not performing a copy.

-  SA: If we're not going to say this is a valid use of a copy ctor then we're saying this room doesn't believe in RAII.

   POLL: Modify the spelling of the copy constructor of "async_scope_association" concept, without changing the copy constructor of "nest".